 Any collateral surrendered to the FRBNY in conjunction with a TALF loan would have been sold to a special purpose vehicle, TALF LLC, established for the specific purpose of managing such assets.
-Such purchases by TALF LLC would be at a price equal to the TALF loan plus accrued but unpaid interest, and would be funded through the commitment fees received by the LLC and any interest the LLC has earned on its investments.
+Such purchases by TALF LLC would have been at a price equal to the TALF loan plus accrued but unpaid interest, and would have been funded through the commitment fees received by the LLC and any interest the LLC had earned on its investments.
 Prior to January 15, 2013, the U.S. Treasury's Troubled Asset Relief Program (TARP) committed backup funding to TALF LLC, providing credit protection to the FRBNY.
 However, after that point in time the accumulated fees and income collected through the TALF and held by TALF LLC exceeded the remaining amount of TALF loans outstanding and, accordingly, the TARP credit protection commitment was terminated.
 For a broader overview of TALF policies, please refer to the TALF terms and conditions and FAQ.

 Collateral eligible for the Asset-Backed Money Market Mutual Fund Lending Facility (AMLF), which was closed on February 1, 2010, was limited to asset-backed commercial paper (ABCP) that: